TerraEbb/gist-support-files/EngineRoomEp1.md

 ### Running NGINX in Docker as a layer 4 load balancer

-### Create a nginx.conf file and save it
+### Create a nginx.conf file and save it to your user dir

 ```
-/etc/nginx.conf
+nginx.conf
 ```
 ```
 worker_processes 4;